Degrees & Requirements

 Introduction to the history, methods, and current issues of Women’s Studies.
 Exploration of material from a variety of disciplines, including literature, political science, psychology, biology, philosophy, sociology, history, and religion.
 Students may take the course for credit in only one additional department.
 This course satisfies the Modes of Inquiry requirement for Understanding the Individual and Society.
 Three semester hours.

-Four Additional Courses (see list below).
+Five Additional Courses (see list below).
 Students may take no more than two courses in the same discipline.

 WGST 250X—Women and Media (Mass Communications 250)